Embracing the New 5G Era

 Note:

-(*) Any use within the restriction zones of Tai Po and Stanley shall comply with the relevant guidelines and directions issued by the CA.
+[1] Any use within the restriction zone of Stanley shall comply with the relevant guidelines and directions issued by CA.

 Launch of 5G

 Further to the successful assignment of the first batch of 5G spectrum in 2019/2020, commercial 5G services were launched in Hong Kong in April 2020.
-Within two years' time, by March 2022, the subscription of 5G services exceeded 3.2 million.
-As of March 2022, 5G coverage in Hong Kong has reached over 90% of the population, covering all the major business districts, shopping centres and local Mass Transit Railway stations.
+By October 2025, the subscription of 5G services exceeded 9.6 million.
+The existing 5G coverage in Hong Kong has reached over 99% of the population, covering all the major business districts, shopping centres and local Mass Transit Railway stations.

 Additional Spectrum for 5G